 By Chanté Eliaszadeh | October 8, 2025

-In April 2024, a jury unanimously found Terraform Labs and founder Do Kwon liable for orchestrating a multi-year fraud involving unregistered crypto asset securities that wiped out tens of billions in investor value.3 The settlement included $3.6 billion in disgorgement from Terraform Labs, plus civil penalties of $420 million against the company and $80 million against Kwon personally.
-Terraform agreed to cease selling crypto asset securities and wind down operations entirely.
+Terraform Labs and Do Kwon: a $4.5 billion resolution (2024, historical).
+In April 2024, a jury found Terraform Labs and founder Do Kwon liable for orchestrating a multi-year fraud involving unregistered crypto asset securities that wiped out tens of billions in investor value.2 The resolution included $3.6 billion in disgorgement from Terraform Labs, plus civil penalties of $420 million against the company and $80 million against Kwon personally, with Terraform agreeing to cease selling crypto asset securities and wind down operations.
+The case is now historical, but its lesson is durable: fraud allegations and unregistered-offering exposure travel together, and the consequences reach past money to operational shutdown.

 Is Your Token a Security?
 The Howey Test Analysis